<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

-The Best Times To Schedule a Meeting by Email and How To Do It
+Learn The Best Times To Schedule a Meeting by Email and How To Do It the Right Way

-The benefits of using email to schedule meetings
+The benefits of using email to set up a time to meet

-Before diving into the best times to email potential clients and customers, let’s first explore the benefits of using email as a method of scheduling meetings.
-In a time where social media seems to be the primary way of communication, it’s important to remember that email still very much has a place in business.
-Listed below are three benefits of using email to schedule meetings:
+Before diving into the best time to send an email to potential clients and customers, let's first explore the benefits of using email as a method of scheduling.
+In a time where social media seems to be the primary way of communication, it's important to remember that email still very much has a place in business.
+Listed below are the three top benefits of this approach.

 1. Easily connect with potential clients or customers

 In the business world, time is money.
-And one of the great advantages of using email to schedule meetings is that you can easily connect with prospective clients or customers without having to leave your desk or even pick up the phone.
+One of the great advantages of using email to schedule meetings is that you can easily connect with prospective clients or customers without having to leave your desk or even pick up the phone.

 2. You’ll get a written record of the meeting

-Another great benefit of using email to schedule meetings is that it creates a written record of the meeting.
-This can be extremely helpful for small businesses or startups who need to keep track of every interaction with potential customers/clients.
+Another great benefit of using email to schedule meetings is that it leaves behind a written record of the meeting.
+This can be extremely helpful for small businesses or startups.
+To keep up with the competition, they need to keep track of every interaction with potential clients, keep track of their email addresses, and use calendar integration to make sure they never miss an important meeting, whether it is in person, on Microsoft Teams or Google Meet, or whatever the situation may be.

 3. The ability to add additional information about your company

-When scheduling a meeting via email, you have the opportunity to add additional information about your company, such as your website or recent blog posts.
-This is a great way to leave a lasting impression, further introduce yourself, and potentially lead them down a sales funnel.
+Keep in mind that, when communicating via email, you have the opportunity to add additional information about your company, such as your website or recent blog posts.
+This is a great way to leave a lasting impression, further introduce yourself, and potentially lead them down your sales funnel.

-Now that we’ve dived into the benefits of using email to schedule meetings, let’s explore the best times to email potential clients or customers and the perfect way to format your email.
+Now that we've covered the benefits, let's explore the best times to email potential clients or customers and the perfect way to format your email.

 Cirrus Insight.
 Person typing email on MacBook.

-Just as there are the best times to call or meet in person, there are also the best times to email prospective clients or customers.
-After all, you want to be sure that your email stands out in their inbox.
-And while there may not be a definitive answer, there are certain times that have proven more effective than others.
+Just as there are the best times to call someone, there are also the best times to email prospective clients or customers.
+After all, you want to make sure that your email stands out in their inbox.
+While there may not be a definitive answer, certain times have proven more effective than others.

-The best times to email potential clients or customers are:
+Check out the best times to email potential clients or customers.

-• In the morning: Emails sent in the morning are typically opened and responded to quicker than those sent later in the day.
-Plus, if you’re emailing a customer to schedule a meeting for 1 p.m. today, they’re more likely to make it since they have a few hours to prepare.
+Emails sent in the morning are typically opened and responded to faster than those sent later in the day.
+Plus, if you email a customer to schedule a meeting for 1pm today, they're more likely to make it since they have a few hours to prepare.

-• Right after you’ve spoken: If you’ve recently spoken with a potential client or customer, they’re more likely to remember you and respond to your email.
+If you've recently had a call with a potential client or customer, they're more likely to remember you and respond to your email as soon as possible.

-Try all these times to see what works best for you and your potential clients/customers.
-Also, note that what may work for one person or business may not work for another, so it’s important to experiment to see what gets the best results.
+Try sending your requests for meetings during these times to see what works best for you and your clients.
+Also, note that what may work in one business sector may not work in another, so it's important to experiment to see what gets the best results.

 1. Write a clear subject line

-The first step is to write a clear and concise subject line.
-It should be short and to the point and clearly state what the email is about.
-For example, “Schedule a meeting” or “Request for a meeting” along with your company name are both great options.
+If you want your prospect to even consider opening your email, you need a concise subject line.
+It should be short and to the point.
+Clearly state what the email is about.
+For example, you can go with something like "Request for a meeting with you to discuss our partnership."
+Include your company name somewhere, and you're good to go.

 2. Use a polite greeting